TV Meteorologist

 Why is it that the hours of 2 or 3 p.m. the hottest times of our day

-Asked by t417 about 6 years ago
+Asked by t417 over 6 years ago

 For the most part the sun doesn't directly heat the air.
 It heats the ground which then reradiates that energy in the form of longer wave radiation which heats the air.
 The strongest heating occurs midday when the sun is highest in the sky.
 At that point the sunlight is traveling through the least amount of atmosphere as opposed to earlier or later in the day.
 So there is a short lag between maximum sun angle and the time is takes the air to heat up.
 Thanks, Tommy.
 Hope that makes sense.